RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/multi-stage-table.md

 ## The MultiStageTable class

-This class specializes in producing two-stage tables, three-stage tables, or, in general multi-stage tables.
+This class, defined in the ``/components/utilities/MultiStageTable.cls`` package, specializes in producing two-stage tables, three-stage tables, or, in general multi-stage tables.

-Multi-stage tables are recommended in The Unicode Standard 15.0 (https://www.unicode.org/versions/Unicode15.0.0/UnicodeStandard-15.0.pdf), section 5.1, _Data Structures for Character Conversion_, "Multistage Tables", pp. 196–7.
+Multi-stage tables are recommended in [_The Unicode Standard 15.0_](https://www.unicode.org/versions/Unicode15.0.0/UnicodeStandard-15.0.pdf), section 5.1, _Data Structures for Character Conversion_, "Multistage Tables", pp. 196–7.

 This is not a general implementation of multi-stage tables, but a custom, tailored one, specific to Unicode and the BMP and SMP planes.